Alex4210987/alex4210987.github.io/_posts/2023-9-3-opppenheimer_review.md

 [^1]: The sentence is generated with copilot, but somehow appropriate.
 So it's kept here.

-The 1st scene, called *fisson*, tells the story of oppenheimer
+The 1st scene, called *fisson* uses Oppenheimer's memory, while the 2nd scene, called *fusion* uses those of one admiral Strauss, who is the one who led the hearing and considered Oppenheimer a personal enemy.